 We might not all associate Mother’s Day with great sales on food items, but any holiday drives sales at the grocery store.
-Even if you aren’t celebrating with your Mother, take advantage of picking up items on sale – and if you are, give her a big hug (and make her brunch.)
+Even if you aren’t celebrating with your Mother, take advantage of Mothers Day Sales to stock up.
+And if you are, give her a big hug (and make her brunch.)

-- Fish – generally you’ll find several different types of fish, but usually Salmon; Lobster Tail and Shrimp will probably be on sale, although not at their lowest prices of the year.
+- Fish: generally you’ll find several different types of fish, but usually Salmon; Lobster Tail and Shrimp will probably be on sale, although not at their lowest prices of the year.
 Crab Legs may be on sale

-- Cheeses and Cream Cheese, probably some type of dips and Sour Cream, and Yogurt.
-Probably Cottage Cheese.
+- Cream Cheese, probably some type of dips

 - Coffee Creamer

-- Orange Juice and other juices, refrigerated and frozen
+- Juices: Orange Juice and other juices, refrigerated and frozen

 - Premixed Pancake Mix